-- reimbursement of registered medicines as included in the Healthcare Insurance Regulations and the Medicine Reimbursement System, and to the extent that ZEM has designated those medicines (see b. and c.); - b. reimbursement of non-branded medicines.
-As soon as the patent for the branded medicine expires, similar non-branded ('generic') medicines will appear on the market.
-From that moment onwards - which may be any moment during the year - you will be entitled only to reimbursement of the costs of the generic medicine.
-In addition, ZEM applies a preferential policy.
-When a product category includes several medicines with the same active ingredient, strength and administration method, you are entitled only to those medicines designated by ZEM.
-These are known as the preferred medicines.
-This means that in that case only the costs of the designated medicine will be reimbursed, and those of the non-branded medicine (if applicable) will not.
-Reimbursement of preferred medicines as included in the Pharmaceutical Care Regulations.
-These regulations are available on our website and are updated on a monthly basis on www.zem.nl/polisvoorwaarden.
+- a. reimbursement of registered medicines as included in the Healthcare Insurance Regulations and the Medicine Reimbursement System, and to the extent that ZEM has designated those medicines (see b.); - b.
 Groups of medicines with the same active ingredient are listed in Appendix 1 of the Healthcare Insurance Regulations.
-The medicines within this group are interchangeable.
-Please consult ZEM's Pharmaceutical Care Regulations for an overview of active ingredients for which preferred medicines have been designated, and of the preferred medicines concerned.
+We choose a preferred medicine for certain active substances.
+You are only entitled to these preferred medicines.
+You can find a list of preferred medicines in the Pharmaceutical Care Regulations on our website.
+This list is updated monthly.
+We will not reimburse the costs of any other medicines that are similar in terms of active ingredient, strength and administration method.
+If treatment with a preferred medicine is not medically justifiable, your physician will specify 'medical necessity' on the prescription.
+You will then be entitled to another medicine as provided for in this article under c.

 You can find the most recent list of preferred medicines on our website.
-In the course of 2024, ZEM may decide to designate or change the designation of one or more preferred medicines.
-The preferred medicines concerned are published on www.zem.nl/polisvoorwaarden.
-You may claim reimbursement only for such preferred medicines.
-We will not reimburse the costs of any other medicines that are similar in terms of active ingredient, strength and administration method: - c. in highly exceptional situations, treatment with the designated preferred medicine or the generic (non-branded) medicine would, in your case, be medically irresponsible.
-In such a case, you may qualify for reimbursement of the most effective non-designated medicine, based on medical necessity.
+In the course of 2025, ZEM may decide to designate or change the designation of one or more preferred medicines.
+The preferred medicines concerned are published on www.zem.nl/polisvoorwaarden;

+c. by way of an exception, treatment with the preferred medicine may not be medically justifiable for you.
+In that case, you may qualify for reimbursement of the most effective non-designated medicine, based on medical necessity.
 To that end, your doctor will have to state on the prescription that treatment with the medicine concerned is a 'medical necessity' and must also be able to substantiate that claim if requested by ZEM.
 For example, by referring to evidence that a particular excipient (not the active ingredient itself) in one or more non-branded medicines produces such effects in your body that your prescriber is of the opinion that it would not be medically responsible for you to use those medicines.
-In such a case, your pharmacist will decide which most effective medicine to give you on the basis of the prescription and your doctor's explanation.
-If ZEM has doubts about the grounds for medical necessity, they will contact your doctor.
-If the pharmacist has doubts about the medical necessity, he or she may apply for a second opinion from ZEM using the 'Request for Reassessment of Medical Necessity' Form.
+In that case, your pharmacist will decide which most effective medicine to give you on the basis of the prescription and your physician's explanation.
+This will normally be another generic (unbranded) medicine.
+If ZEM has doubts about the substantiation of the medical necessity, it will contact your doctor.
+If the pharmacist has doubts about the medical necessity, he or she may apply for a second opinion from ZEM using the 'Request for Reassessment of Medical Necessity' Form;